KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding Feedback.md

 }
 ```

-This will make KeyboardKit use your custom implementation everywhere instead of the standard one.
+This will make KeyboardKit use your custom implementation instead of the standard one.

 ## How to trigger feedback without a handler

-You don't need to use a feedback handler to trigger audio and haptic feedback, although that is the most flexible approach.

-If you just want to trigger audio or haptic feedback, KeyboardKit has other, more straightforward types as well:
+You don't need to use a feedback handler to trigger audio and haptic feedback, although that is the most flexible approach for doing so.
+To just trigger audio or haptic feedback, KeyboardKit has more straightforward ways:

 ### System audio

-KeyboardKit has a ``SystemAudio`` enum that describes various system audio sounds.
+KeyboardKit has a ``SystemAudio`` enum that describes various system audio sounds, such as ``SystemAudio``.
 You can play any system audio sound with ``SystemAudio/play()``.
 You can also inject a new global ``SystemAudio/player`` to customize how system audio is played.

 ### Haptic feedback

-KeyboardKit has a ``HapticFeedback`` enum that describes various types of haptic feedback.
+KeyboardKit has a ``HapticFeedback`` enum that describes various haptic feedback types.
 You can trigger any haptic feedback with ``HapticFeedback/trigger()``.
 You can also inject a new global ``HapticFeedback/player`` to customize how haptic feedback is triggered.

+### Full access needed

+Note that your keyboard extension needs full access to be enabled to be able to play system audio and trigger haptic feedback.
+Full access must be enabled by the user, under `System Settings > General > Keyboards > Your Keyboard`.